 Assistive Technology and Young Children with Disabilities

-Some children use technology to communicate.
+As outlined on the webpage Special Education: Assistive Technology, some children use technology to communicate.
 Children with certain disabilities may use assistive and augmentative communication (AAC) devices to talk with friends and family.
 An AAC device may look like a tablet, but it has a very different purpose than entertainment.
 A child may press photos on the screen to indicate what they want.
 For example, when a teacher asks a child what they would like for snack, the child presses a picture of a muffin, and the device says “muffin.”

 The AAC device is the child’s voice, and the device should stay with the child throughout the day.
 This includes during mealtimes, circle time, playground, and any other routine or activity to allow the child to comment or express their needs and wants.
 Most children receive support in learning how to use their AAC device from a speech and language pathologist or another specialist.
 These specialists often come into the classroom or the home to work with the child.
 This is a great opportunity to learn from the specialist about how to best support a child who uses assistive technology.

 - Tip Sheet: ZZZs, Please!
 Bedtime for Preschoolers